oracle/weblogic-deploy-tooling/site/developer_guide.md

 This key element defines the name of the mbean attribute

-5. `wlst_type`
+5. `wlst_type` in attribute level

 This key element defines the data type of the WLST mbean attribute.
-Valid values are integer, long, string, boolean and mbean type.
+Valid values are integer, long, string, boolean, jarray and mbean type.

 6. `get_method`